marijnh/Eloquent-JavaScript/10_modules.md

 with a destructuring `const` declaration.

 To export `roadGraph`, you add a property to the `exports` object.
-Because that takes a data structure that doesn't precisely match `roads`, you must move the splitting of the road strings into your module, and pass the result to `roadGraph`.
+Because `buildGraph` takes a data structure that doesn't precisely match `roads`, the splitting of the road strings must happen in your module.

 hint}}